Tech-at-DU/React-Redux-Tetris-Tutorial/P14-Connect-Message-Popup/readme.md

 This is an opportunity to see where Redux is helping you manage your application state.
 The MessagePopup component can easily be displayed or hidden based on state without having to do much work or without tightly coupling it to the rest of the application.

 That last point: "...without tightly coupling it to the rest of the application" is really important.
 Notice here that with all of the components you've written, it doesn't matter where the component is in your application it has access to the application state.
-You can easily make changes and add new components without having to worry about how they will access the application state.
+You can easily make changes and add new components without having to worry about how they will access the application state, which would normally be done by passing props.

 Use the following logic to hide and show the message popup.